Exploit-Experts/RickAndMorty-Spring-CRUD/README.md

 - `PATCH /users/{id}` - Atualiza parcialmente os dados do usuário pelo ID.
 - `DELETE /users/{id}` -  _(soft delete)_ Deleta o usuário pelo ID.

 ---

+## 📖 Swagger Documentation

+The API documentation is available via Swagger.
+You can access it by navigating to the following URL after running the application: `http://localhost:8080/swagger-ui/index.html`

+This documentation provides a detailed description of all available endpoints, their parameters, and responses, making it easier to understand and interact with the API.

+---